 London Gatwick, South East

-Our Centres redefine standards in training provision with 7,500 square metres of bright and spacious teaching areas.
+Our head office centres redefine standards in training provision with 7,500 square metres of bright and spacious teaching areas.
 It’s a world away from the drafty warehouses that some competitors use!
 It is perfectly placed to deliver electrical course to students from Sussex, Surrey, Kent, London and all over the South East.